 If this happens, you may be able to continue with carboplatin at a later date, using ‘desensitisation regimes’, where the carboplatin is re-started at a very low dose and gradually increased.
 Or you might be able to switch to cisplatin, which is very similar to carboplatin.
 However, if the allergy is severe, you may have to stop platinum chemotherapy altogether.

 The cancer has returned within six months of your last treatment with platinum (either carboplatin or cisplatin).

 In these circumstances, it is unlikely that it will respond to platinum chemotherapy again, and different drugs are used.
-These include paclitaxel (often given once per week rather than every three weeks), liposomal doxorubicin (Caelyx®), topotecan and gemcitabine.
+These include paclitaxel (often given once per week rather than every three weeks), pegylated liposomal doxorubicin hydrochloride (Caelyx®), and gemcitabine.
 In platinum resistant ovarian cancer, these drugs are usually given alone (as ‘single agents’).